NorthernMan54/rtl_433_ESP/README.md

 ## Compile definition options

 ```
-MINRSSI						; Default rssi to enable receiver, defaults to -82
 MY_DEVICES					; Only include my personal subset of devices

+CC1101_GDO0         ; gpio pin that is connected to GDO0 on the CC1101
+CC1101_GDO2         ; gpio pin that is connected to GDO2 on the CC1101
 DEMOD_DEBUG					; enable verbose debugging of signal processing
 DEVICE_DEBUG				; Validate fields are mapped to response object ( rtl_433 )
 MEMORY_DEBUG				; display heap usage information